Advocate Leni Paul

 About Leni Paul

-Planning ahead is one of the most important things an NRI family can do.
-Leni Paul is an advocate enrolled with the Kerala Bar Council, practising in Wills, Trusts, and succession law for Non-Resident Indians.
-Based in Cochin, Kerala, she accepts instructions from clients across the world on matters governed by Indian succession law.
+Leni Paul is an advocate enrolled with the Kerala Bar Council, specialising in Wills and Trusts for Non-Resident Indians.
+Based in Cochin, Kerala, she accepts instructions from clients across the world on matters governed by Indian Succession Law.

 Enrolment No.